Resource

-The Portland Water Bureau is building a water filtration facility, new pipelines, and an improved corrosion control treatment facility.
-These projects will help the bureau comply with federal Safe Drinking Water Act regulations.
-The Improved Corrosion Control Treatment Project will improve treatment for lead in 2022 until a permanent treatment technology is incorporated into the filtration process.
+Portland Water Bureau is building a filtration facility and pipelines, and recently completed an Improved Corrosion Control Treatment facility.
+These projects are needed to comply with federal Safe Drinking Water Act regulations.
+The Improved Corrosion Control Treatment Project was completed in April 2022 and is improving treatment for lead until permanent treatment is incorporated into the filtration process.
 The Filtration Project is required to be completed by 2027 and will further protect our health, support our economy, and prepare us for the future — keeping our water safe and abundant for generations to come.

 How Filtration Will Treat Bull Run Water